 The reporting entity should recognize interest income on the loan in accordance with the contractual terms.
 Under this view, the reporting entity would recognize no interest income during the payment holiday and would resume recognizing interest income when the payment holiday ends.

 The exceptions and provisions detailed in this interpretation are applicable for the June 30th, 2020 (2nd quarter) financial statements.
 As the exceptions provided in this interpretation are not applicable in the September 30, 2020 (3rd quarter) financial statements, as this interpretation will automatically expire as of September 29, 2020.
 This interpretation will be publicly posted on the Statutory Accounting Principles (E) Working Group’s website.
 This interpretation will be automatically nullified on September 29, 2020 and will be included as a nullified INT in Appendix H – Superseded SSAPs and Nullified Interpretations in the “as of March 2021” Accounting Practices and Procedures Manual.

+a.
+On _______, the provisions in this INT were extended to be applicable for the September 30, 2020 (3rd quarter) financial statements.
+With this extension, this Interpretation will automatically expire as of December 30, 2020 (prior to the year-end 2020 financial statements).
+Subsequent consideration will occur to determine if an extension is needed beyond September 30, 2020.

 INT 20-05 Status